 Cerne Abbas CE VC First School is a Church School supported by the Salisbury Diocese Board of Education.
 Christian principles of good behaviour inform the School’s expectation of the way in which staff and pupils interact.
-The whole school community – staff, children, parents and governors have chosen three Christian aspects of good living - friendship, trust and peace, and use them as prime guiding values for behaviour.
+The whole school community – staff, children, parents and governors have chosen six Christian aspects of good living - friendship, trust, peace, joy, courage and forgiveness and use them as prime guiding values for behaviour.
 These illuminate the Christian character of the school

 ‘Our vision is to be the best that we can be.’